Brenw10/card_seller_location/README.md

 ## Architecture revision
   > Why docker was not used?
-  - Stack is only Node.js
+  - Stack is just Node.js and I did not have much free time off work

   > What technologies were used?
   - React for front-end